goschtl/zope/zope-story-website/branches/what_who_why_zope/src/why_use_zope.rst

-Zope applications traditionally benefit from the use of a mature high-performance transactional object database called ZODB, which increases developer productivity by avoiding the complexity of a relational database layer.
+Zope applications traditionally benefit from the use of a mature high-performance transactional object database called ZODB, which increases developer productivity by avoiding the management overhead of a relational database layer.
 This benefit multiplies when combined with Zope schema classes to marry content objects and metadata with web forms.

 However, relational databases (RDBMs) are also a popular persistence option